Q-Bukold/TikTok-Content-Scraper/README.md

 # Usage
 ## Scrape a single video or slide
 To scrape the metadata and content of a video, the TikTok ID is required.
 It can be found in the URL of a video.
 Let's use the ID 7365430669880724769 to scrape the associated video.
+In examples/ you can see what a potential output to output_files_fp="/tmp" could look like.
 ```python
 from TT_Scraper import TT_Scraper